syncfusion-content/xamarin-docs/Xamarin/Chat/Styles.md

 # Styling in Xamarin.Forms Chat (SfChat)

-The SfChat applies style to its elements by using the ResourceDictionary key and values.
+You can style the elements of the SfChat control by creating resource dictionaries and assigning values to the in-built keys assigned for each individual element.

 ## Default values of our keys